Esra2brahmi/github-actions-practice-1/practice1-basics.md

 # Practice 1: GitHub Actions Basics
 # Make changes to test
+# make change to test on release
 Create a workflow with **3 simple jobs** that demonstrate core concepts:

 ### Job 1: Say Hello (`hello-job`)